EmbersArc/socp_interface/README.md

 A cost term can be added to the SOCP with the `addMinimizationTerm` method e.g. `socp.addMinimizationTerm(op::sum(affine_vector))`.
 The `Affine` term has to be a scalar.

 ### Solving the Problem
 First, create a solver instance with `op::Solver solver(socp)` and call `solver.solveProblem()` to solve the problem.
 If `true` is passed to the function, the solver output will be shown.
+This method returns `true` if it was successful and a solution is available.
 The solution for a variable `x` can be retrieved by calling `socp.readSolution("x", x_sol)` where `x_sol` is the solution variable of type `double` for scalars and `Eigen::Matrix` for higher dimensional variables.

 ### Matrix Access
 All matrix expressions can be accessed like Eigen matrices i.e. `operator()` for coefficient-wise access and [Eigen Block Operations](https://eigen.tuxfamily.org/dox/group__TutorialBlockOperations.html) that return matrices.